yihangho/scribble/README.md

 ## Change Log
 This change log will only record the changes between versions pushed to production.
 As a result, there will be quite a few commits in between them.
 Refer to individual commit for more information.

+- October 6, 2013 (3321b6defde7850ff483cd6260614d4f3492b64d)

+  - Enable Scribbles to be read-only, but this feature is accessible only from the back-end at the moment

 - October 5, 2013 (3c4e86b67e400977013c8e26578d11a41b060426)

   - Mine page now can paginate